ciwchris/ciwchris_pelican.github.com/content/2013-09-26-introduction-to-powershell.markdown

 }
 %}

-{% include_code lang:PowerShell Script Block
+{% inline_code lang:PowerShell Script Block
 $a = {clear-host; "hello"}
 $a
 & $a # run the script block